adrianptrv/FE_Mentor_rock_paper_scissors/README.md

 1. Analyze the provided design pictures and build the HTML structure.
 2. Add all of the CSS styles through SCSS, and make the web application responsive.
-3. Add the functionality of the game with jQuery and Javascript.
+3. Add the functionality of the game with jQuery and JavaScript.

 ### Built with

 - HTML
 - SCSS
-- Javacript
+- JavaScript
 - jQuery

 ### Screenshots